steam0r/acf-wp-theme-skeleton/README.md

 - theme is in `target/target.zip`

 ## build release on github
+- make sure your repo has a secret named `wordpress_update_token` with a token that has `repo` access to the repository (create here: https://github.com/settings/tokens)
 - `npm run release` or `grunt release` (increments patch version number by 1, you can use `npm run release:minor` and `npm run release:major`)
 - `git checkout -b release/<versionnumber>`
 - `git push`
+- github action should build the plugin and put a downloadable zipfile on the "releases" page
+- check your wordpress installation for updates on themes and plugins
+- update the theme in wordpress